 In Eddie II it’s 1984 or thereabouts, and “dead” Eddie has become a legend.
 The lost experimental tapes have turned up at last.
 The same unscrupulous music company exec who called Eddie a jerkoff in 1964 is now issuing recordings of “new” Eddie material, a la Jimi Hendrix.
 Cha-ching!

 Eddie’s really torqued now, and he’s dying to tell someone he’s not dead.
 His passion for life renewed, our hero straps on a new girlfriend named Diane, slathers on some hair product, and organizes a new white band with a black saxophonist who play music ahead of their time.
 Bloodsucking opportunists glom onto Eddie.
 He goes looking for a bridge in a used Chevy.
 Diane convinces him that music is more important than greedy sleazebags.
 Eddie triumphs.

 Eddie II had a limited theatrical release to 402 screens.
-It lasted about four weeks and grossed (according to Variety in 1989) five figures or less.
-[Total USA box office gross is claimed to be $536,508 as of 2018.]
+It lasted four weeks and grossed (according to Variety in 1989) five figures or less.
+[Total USA box office gross is $536,508 as of 2018.]
 Scotti Brothers won’t talk about it.
 The film then retreated to video and cable.

 People who wouldn’t be caught dead watching it in movie houses apparently felt more benevolent at home with their blinds drawn.
 Eddie II spent three months on Variety’s Top 50 video rental list.
 The soundtrack recording sold over 500,000 copies.

 Michael Paré reprised the Eddie role.
 John Cafferty and Beaver Brown wrote and performed all ten new numbers for Eddie’s ’80s band.
 The soundtrack album cover has a photo of Paré “playing” them.

 It’s all solid stuff, though, and the Eddie scores stand as a textbook example of astute soundtrack craftsmanship.
 They transcend being just good music as they adroitly cover details the scripts leave out, such as plots, and what might have constituted artistic rebellion against stultifying Eisenhower-era Top 40.